chunyueli/AlzheimerShortTermMemory/README.md

 # AlzheimerShortTermMemory

+This repository contains analysis code for the study:

-Analysis code for Li et al. Vulnerability of short-term memory in a mouse model of Alzheimer’s disease.
+Li, Chia, Xu et al. Vulnerability of short-term memory in a mouse model of Alzheimer’s disease.

+#### Supporting Code

+This repository includes supporting code cloned from https://github.com/joao-semedo/communication-subspace:

-Helper codes from https://github.com/joao-semedo/communication-subspace from Semedo et al. (2019) Cortical areas interact through a communication subspace.
-Neuron. were cloned at Utility.
+Semedo et al. (2019) Cortical areas interact through a communication subspace.
+Neuron.

+The cloned utility codes can be found in the `Utility` directory.

 ## Dataset

-Dataset can be downloaded at https://zenodo.org/records/14551514 on Zenodo.
-See Description.pdf.
+The dataset required for this analysis is available on Zenodo https://zenodo.org/records/14551514

+- Refer to `Description.pdf` for detailed information about the dataset.

 ## Correspondence

+For any inquiries or further information, please contact:

+Hiroshi Makino
+Department of Physiology
-Hiroshi Makino, Department of Physiology, Keio University School of Medicine
+Keio University School of Medicine

 Email: hmakino@keio.jp